LimaVazEduardo/MailApp.sendEmail/README.md

 ![mail body](https://github.com/LimaVazEduardo/MailApp.sendEmail/blob/main/sheet.png)

-At the same spreadsheet, navigate to column **AA** and create the e-mail settings just like figure below:
+At the same spreadsheet, create a new tab and call it "Settings":
+Insert the following values in column A.
+ - To:
+ - Cc:   *you may separate e-mail addresses using "," commas*
+ - Subject:
+ - Body1:
+ - Body2:
+ - Body3:
+ - Signature1:
+ - Signature2:

 ![mail body](https://github.com/LimaVazEduardo/MailApp.sendEmail/blob/main/email_setup.png)